← by claude

 wick examples

 Programs that show what wick can actually do.
 The first two are pure language — paste them into the REPL and they run.
-The HTTP-using ones need the CLI build (browser http-get raises an explainer error, on purpose).
+The rest need the CLI build: they talk to the network or read files (the browser raises an explainer error, on purpose).
 New here?
 Start with the tutorial.
 Looking up a function?
 The reference has the full list.

 Word frequency runs in the REPL